Advertise with Us!

-Python and PHP are both quite close on this point given that both provide equally good choices.
+Python and PHP are both quite close on this point is given that both provide equally good choices.
 New developers, however, enjoy using Django given that the development time in Django is quite low and it is easy to set up.

 Python provides a powerful debugger called PDB (Python Debugger).
-PDB is well documented and is easy to use, even for the beginners.
+PDB is well documented and is easy to use, even for beginners.
 PHP, on the other hand, provides XDebug package for debugging.
-Both PDB and XDebug provide the most commonly used debugging features – breakpoints, stacks, path mapping, etc. Both Python and PHP are similar here, and none is a clear winner.
+Both PDB and XDebug provide the most commonly used debugging features - breakpoints, stacks, path mapping, etc. Both Python and PHP are similar here, and none is a clear winner.